-The Helena Kmieć Foundation was established with the support of the Polish Salvatorian Province, Helena’s family and all people of good will who wish to continue Helena’s work through material support and prayer.
+The Helena Kmieć Foundation was established with the support of the Polish Salvatorian Province, Helena’s family, friends and all people of good will who wish to continue Helena’s work through material support and prayer.

 Bank transfer details